Differences Between Listings Marked “Contingent” vs. “Pending”

 An appraisal contingency typically is put in place for a buyer to ensure they aren’t paying too much for a property.
 If the appraisal for the home does not come out to equal to or higher than what the sellers are asking for, the buyer can ask the seller to lower the price or walk away from the deal altogether.

-If the house inspection comes back with several problems such as roof problems, pipes concerns, structural issues, electrical deficiencies, and other significant issues, the buyer can ask for a contingency clause until those concerns are repaired.
-They can also ask for that the price is decreased.
-If the issues are not fixed, or the price is not lowered, the buyer will have the option to walk away from the transaction altogether.
+An inspection contingency protects a buyer in the event that the home inspection comes back with several problems, such as roof problems, pipes concerns, structural issues, electrical deficiencies, and other significant issues.
+The buyer can ask the seller to repair the problems or can also ask that the price is decreased.
+If the issues are not fixed or the price is not lowered, the buyer will have the option to walk away from the transaction altogether.